alan-turing-institute/data-safe-haven/deployment/tier1/README.md

 - Authentication for users (except for the admin user) requires both the correct private key and a TOTP password.
-- The ansible playbook with print a list of usernames and their TOTP hashes at the end of its tasks.
+- The ansible playbook with write a list of usernames and their TOTP hashes to `totp_hashes.txt`.
 - A OTP can be generated with `oathtool --totp <hash>`
 - To use an authenticator app, you will need the Base32 secret.
 This can be obtained with `oathtool -v --totp <hash>`.